andrasq/node-qstats/README.md

 ### metrics.count( name, [tags,] [increment] )

 Increase the current value of the metric by `increment`.
-If `increment` not provided, adds `1` one to the current value.
+If `increment` is not provided, adds `1` one to the current value.

 ### metrics.min( name, [tags,], newValue )